Azure-Samples/java-on-aca/install.md

 1. Select **Code** and then select **Codespaces**.
 1. Select **Create a codespace**.

-The codespace creation status is displayed in your browser window.
+The codespace creation status is displayed in your browser window, and may take around 10 minutes to complete.
 After the creation process is complete, you can start using the codespace dev environment to execute the next steps in the lab.

 ## Use Visual Studio Code with remote containers